 4. Emotional abusive behaviour can be increased by substance abuse.

-If someone chooses to use drugs or alcohol and others have told him or her that their intoxication brings out abusive behavior, it is now their responsibility to stop.
-Refusing to kick the habit means that they must be held accountable and correctly labeled as abusive, as anyone without the consumption of substances would be.
+If someone chooses to use drugs or alcohol, and others have told him or her that their intoxication brings out abusive behavior, it is the substance abuser’s responsibility to stop the abuse by getting clean.

 So now you have the answer to the question, "Why does emotional abuse happen?"